Royals vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has hit safely in 13 straight games.
-In his last 10 outings he is batting .459 with four doubles, six home runs, 10 walks and 12 RBI.
+- Ohtani has recorded at least one hit in 14 straight games.
+During his last 10 games he is hitting .459 with three doubles, seven home runs, 10 walks and 14 RBI.

 Ohtani Recent Games